• About

 4. Provides continued nutritional support

-There is a myth circulating out in the world that breastmilk loses it’s nutritional value after your baby is 1 year old.
+There is a myth circulating out in the world that breastmilk loses its nutritional value after your baby is 1 year old.
 However, that could not be farther from the truth.
 One of the benefits of extending breastfeeding is that it provides continued nutritional support as long as your child is nursing.

-Sure, the nutritional content of breastmilk CHANGES but that doesn’t mean it becomes worthless.
+Sure, the nutritional content of breastmilk changes but that doesn’t mean it becomes worthless.
 According to research, “Breast milk continues to provide substantial amounts of key nutrients well beyond the first year of life, especially protein, fat, and most vitamins.”
-The only vitamins and minerals that lower in concentration are zinc, calcium, iron, and oligosaccharides.
-That means that breastmilk is a healthy addition to your child’s diet of solid foods and I like to think of it as the worlds best and most affordable multi-vitamin! (source)
+The only vitamins and minerals that are lower in concentration are zinc, calcium, iron, and oligosaccharides.
+That means that breastmilk is a healthy addition to your child’s diet of solid foods and I like to think of it as the world’s best and most affordable multi-vitamin! (source)

 5. Provides a safety net of hydration and nutrients